Phillip Gaines: 2016

-On September 25, 2016, Gaines a recorded season-high seven solo tackles and forced a fumble in the Chiefs' 24-3 victory over the New York Jets.
-Unfortunately, he left in the fourth quarter after suffering a knee injury related to his ACL tear and was unable to play in the Chiefs' Week 4 game where they defeated the Pittsburgh Steelers 43-14.
-On October 30, 2016, he made four solo tackles, deflected two passes, and had his first career interception off of a pass attempt by Indianapolis Colts' quarterback Andrew Luck during a 30-14 victory.
-He missed four more games throughout the season and lost his starting cornerback job to Steven Nelson and Terrance Mitchell.
+On September 25, 2016, Gaines a recorded season-high seven solo tackles and forced a fumble in the Chiefs' 24–3 victory over the New York Jets.
+Unfortunately, he left in the fourth quarter after suffering a knee injury related to his ACL tear and was unable to play in the Chiefs' Week 4 game where they defeated the Steelers 43–14.
+On October 30, 2016, he made four solo tackles, deflected two passes, and had his first career interception off of a pass attempt by Indianapolis Colts quarterback Andrew Luck during a 30–14 victory.
+He missed four more games throughout the season and lost his starting cornerback job to Nelson and Mitchell.
 He finished the 2016 season with a total of 44 combined tackles (42 solo), seven pass deflections, and an interception in 11 games and five starts.

 2017

-Gaines competed with Steven Nelson, Terrance Mitchell, D. J. White, and Kenneth Acker in training camp for the job as the starting cornerback.
+Gaines competed with Nelson, Mitchell, D. J. White, and Acker in training camp for the job as the starting cornerback.
 He was named the backup behind Peters, Mitchell, and Acker.

-In the Kansas City Chiefs' season-opener at the New England Patriots, Gaines recorded four solo tackles in their 42-27 victory.
-On October 8, 2016, he made his first start of the season and collected three combined tackles during a 42-34 win at the Houston Texans.
-The next game, Gaines made a season-high five combined tackles as Kansas City lost 19-13 to the Pittsburgh Steelers.
+In the Chiefs' season-opener at the New England Patriots, Gaines recorded four solo tackles in their 42–27 victory.
+On October 8, 2016, he made his first start of the season and collected three combined tackles during a 42–34 win at the Texans.
+The next game, Gaines made a season-high five combined tackles as Kansas City lost 19–13 to the Steelers.
 He played in 14 games with three starts before suffering a dislocated elbow in Week 17.
 He was placed on injured reserve on January 3, 2018.
 After the season, he became a free agent for the first time in his career.